- A Guide to Chemotherapy

-- Tell your health care team if you have been denied payment so that they can contact your insurer and help answer any questions.
+- Tell your cancer care team if you have been denied payment so that they can contact your insurer and help answer any questions.

 - Ask the staff at your doctor’s office to provide your insurance company with the results of scientific studies showing that a certain drug works for your type of cancer.
 Ask hospitals and cancer centers to provide information like this, too.
 These actions are often enough to get your claim paid.

 - Contact reimbursement specialist hotlines at pharmaceutical companies.

 In some states, Medicaid (which makes health care services available for people with financial need) may help pay for certain treatments.
 Contact the office that handles social services in your city or county to find out if you are eligible for Medicaid and whether your chemo is a covered expense.
 Medicaid approval can take a long time, so start the process as early as possible.